Being cybersecure is keeping your digital devices, personal information, money, and online data safe. This includes being secure on dating websites.

 Keep details like your full name, address, and phone number private until you trust the person.

-Choose a username and profile photo that reflect your personality without revealing too many details.
+You can choose a username and profile photo that reflect your personality.
+But try do this without revealing too many personal details.

 Use the messaging platform provided by the dating site at first.
-This will be more secure than using standard messaging apps.
+This will be more secure than using other messaging apps.

 Set expectations early.
 Be clear and upfront about your intentions to avoid misunderstandings.

-Take your time.
-Build trust gradually before sharing your personal details or identifying information.
+Don't rush.
+Build trust over time before sharing your personal details or identifying information.

 Meet somewhere public for the first time, if you choose to meet in person.